Forecasts have New England fearing repeat of Halloween storm

 Street cleaning crews and utility workers vowed to use last year’s chilling lessons to be better prepared for this year’s potential storm.

-“The past year has been all about improving storm response,” said Mitch Gross, a spokesman for Connecticut Light and Power CNLPL.OB, the utility harshly criticized for its response to 2011 outages and ordered to improve its storm readiness.
+“The past year has been all about improving storm response,” said Mitch Gross, a spokesman for Connecticut Light and Power, the utility harshly criticized for its response to 2011 outages and ordered to improve its storm readiness.

 After last year’s October snowstorm, some 880,000 Connecticut homes lost power, some for nearly two weeks.
 Outages were blamed on downed wires, most of which were caused by fallen trees and branches.